From the Italian Alps to Puglia

 Tour price includes

-- Accommodation in centrally located 4 star hotels with breakfast daily (B)
+- Accommodation in centrally located 4 and 5 star hotels with breakfast daily (B)

 - Meals as per itinerary (L = Lunch, D = Dinner), including wine with meals